wightman/Lists/db/Story.md

-## ReSTful Endpoint Design for **Lists**
+## Stored Procedure Support for **Lists**
-Can we use the typical stories we tell in designing databases to discover HTTP command/ReSTful endpoint combinations?
+This set of stories is derived from the HTTP command/ReSTful endpoint combinations document in the main Lists directory.

 + Signin
   1. created by users with valid credentials (returns token on success)